+This course is equivalent to VFP 423.
 This second of two non-linear editing courses furthers the theory of editing with the various technical editing skills needed to edit a television show or digital film.
 Building on the abilities developed in Intro to Non-Linear Editing - Mac, students will exhibit proficiency in all areas of film editing.
 New techniques learned, but not limited to, will include chroma keying, importing from other programs such as After Effects and Photoshop, troubleshooting, audio sweetening, and color correction.